Goldman Sachs makes sweeping changes to match peers

 Goldman has four new business segments

-Goldman Sachs is making sweeping changes to make it easier to compare the storied Wall Street firm with its peers.
+Goldman Sachs is making sweeping changes to make it easier for investors to compare the storied Wall Street firm with its peers.

 Continue Reading Below